 We expect key Brexit decisions to come late in negotiations and involve last minute compromises that no one can forecast fully in advance.
 Volatility is likely to pick up and we could see some big intra-day moves.
 For this reason, it’s important that we maintain flexibility in order to adapt and react as events unfold.
 Typically we will use futures to gain exposure quickly to equities without having to buy physical assets (saving on transactions costs).
 We also have the ability to take active currency decisions as well as hedge currency to a neutral position in line with the benchmark, based on our views.

+Our Governed Portfolios aim to strike the right balance between the risk your clients are willing to take and the returns they can expect to receive long-term.
+Strategic asset allocation (SAA) is the main driver of this and our governance process ensures that the SAA remains fit for purpose on a forward looking basis.
 We balance this with a tactical asset allocation process which allows the portfolios to take advantage of short term market movements to either improve returns or to mitigate risk.
-Typically this is expected to add between 0.5-1.0% on average per annum - over the year to end September, tactical asset allocation delivered 0.4% of outperformance to customers and 1.6% over the last three years, all within the portfolio risk targets.
+Typically this is expected to add between 0.5-1.0% on average per annum; over the year to end September, tactical asset allocation delivered 0.4% of outperformance to customers invested in the Governed Portfolios and 1.6% over the last three years, all within the portfolio risk targets.

+The chart below illustrates the range of annual returns that we expect for Governed Portfolios 4, 5 and 6 (our most popular portfolios).
+These returns are based on current market forecasts and historical investment scenarios.
 90% of the time we would expect the annualised returns to be in the range highlighted by the white bars and the dot within each range represents the projected average annual return over that period.
-They also show that the longer you invest the range of expected returns reduces - meaning that over the longer term, annualised returns are more predictable.
+They also show that the longer you invest, the range of expected returns reduces; meaning that over the longer term, annualised returns are more predictable.